Jordandarabos/installer/readme.md

 chmod +x ./auto-install.sh
 sudo ./auto-install.sh
 ```
 This script tests all available daemon architectures, then downloads a compatible package.
 If your system is Debian based, a deb package file will be downloaded and installed.
-Otherwise a tar file is downloaded and installed.
+Otherwise a tar file is downloaded.

+IMPORTANT NOTICE:

+    Please visit https://docs.remote.it and search for "tar file installation"
+    for instructions on how to safely install this package to your system.

 Now you should have the `connectd` tools installed on your system.
 To run the installer, type: